Best Fixed-Rate Mortgages In Canada

 See Your Personalized Mortgages Online With approvU

 A fixed-rate mortgage has an interest rate that is fixed throughout the loan term.
-With the fixed interest rate, your monthly payment will remain the same for the mortgage term.
+Thus, your monthly payment will remain the same.

 A mortgage term is the length of your mortgage contract, usually six months to 10 years.

-You can renew or refinance your mortgage at another fixed rate or switch to a variable rate mortgage product with the same or a new lender.
+You can renew or refinance your mortgage at another fixed rate or switch to a variable-rate mortgage product with the same lender or a new lender.

 A fixed-rate mortgage is a loan with a fixed payment amount throughout the term.

-A fixed-rate mortgage has rates that do not change for the entire mortgage term.
+A fixed-rate mortgage has rates that do not change for the entire term.

-The most popular type of fixed-rate mortgage in Canada is the 5-year fixed-rate mortgage.
-That means your mortgage will stay the same throughout the five-year term, except if you choose to break the mortgage contract by selling the house, refinancing the mortgage, or renewing the mortgage before the end.
+The most popular type in Canada is the 5-year fixed-rate mortgage.
+This means your mortgage will remain the same throughout the five-year term, except if you break the contract by selling the house, refinancing the mortgage, or renewing the mortgage before the end.

 Other popular fixed-rate terms are a 1-year fixed-rate mortgage, a 2-year fixed-rate mortgage, a 3-year fixed-rate mortgage, and a 4-year fixed-rate mortgage.